 As previously reported in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2019, an appellate hearing related to the U.S. District Court for the District of Columbia's denial of class certification for the rail shippers was held on September 28, 2018.
 On August 16, 2019, the U.S. Court of Appeals for the District of Columbia Circuit affirmed the decision of U.S. District Court denying class certification (the Certification Denial).
-Since the Certification Denial, approximately 50 lawsuits have been filed in federal court based on claims identical to those alleged in the class certification case.
-The Judicial Panel on Multidistrict Litigation is currently evaluating the appropriate forum and process for the administration of these cases.
-Union Pacific believes these claims are without merit.
+Only five plaintiffs remain in this multidistrict litigation (MDL) originally filed in 2007, which remains pending.
+They are proceeding on a consolidated basis in the U.S. District of Columbia Court before the Honorable Paul L. Friedman (MDL I).
+Since the Certification Denial, approximately 96 lawsuits have been filed in federal court based on claims identical to those alleged in the class certification case.
+The Judicial Panel on Multidistrict Litigation consolidated these suits for pretrial proceedings in the U.S. District of Columbia District Court before the Honorable Beryl A. Howell (MDL II).

 As we reported in our Current Report on Form 8-K, filed on June 10, 2011, the Railroad received a complaint filed in the U.S. District Court for the District of Columbia on June 7, 2011, by Oxbow Carbon & Minerals LLC and related entities (Oxbow).
 The fuel surcharge antitrust claim remains and was stayed pending the decision on class certification discussed above.
-As a result of the Certification Denial, and the individual cases, a status conference with the Court is expected to determine how the case will proceed.
+As a result of the Certification Denial, the parties continued to discovery and discovery is complete in this matter.
+The parties do not anticipate dates for summary judgment or trial will be set in the Oxbow matter until Judge Friedman rules on certain matters in the MDL I mentioned above.